jaredni/jaredni/README.md

+- Hi, I’m @jaredni. 👋
-- 👋 Hi, I’m @jaredni I am super outgoing.🏖️ Enjoys his four-times-a-week gym sessions. 🏋️🏋️🏋️🏋️ Pizzas are vegetables. 🍕🥦 Vegetarian.🥦🗞️🔥👀 Talk to me. 😉
+- I am super outgoing. 🏖️
+- Enjoys his four-times-a-week gym sessions. 🏋️🏋️🏋️🏋️
+- Pizzas are vegetables. 🍕🥦
+- Vegetarian. 🥦🗞️🔥👀
+- Talk to me. 😉

 <!---
 jaredni/jaredni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.